a-z-listing/a-z-listing/README.md

 * Complete refactor to use more modern PHP features.
 * Minor refactoring of `get_the_item_object`, `get_item_meta`, and `get_the_item_count` template tags.
 * Miscellaneous documentation Fixes.

-### 2.3.0 ###

-* Add multiple taxonomy support to taxonomy terms listing.
-* Add site health-check feature compatibility.
-* Fix `hide-empty-terms` in a taxonomy terms listing.
-Previously completely broken.
-* Fix hard-coded `admin-ajax.php` URL in widget configuration javascript.
-* Improve documentation in the readme.txt file, which is shown on the plugin page at WordPress.org.

-### 2.2.0 ###

-* Add `get_the_item_post_count` and `the_item_post_count` template methods to get or display the number of posts associated with a term.
-* Add support for `get-all-children` when specifying a `parent-term`.
-* Add extra filename for template matching: `a-z-listing-$slug.php` where `$slug` is the slug of the post containing the short-code.
-* Deprecate PHP 5.3-5.5.
-Please ensure you are running at least PHP 5.6.
-The plugin may work on older PHP versions, but compatibility is not guaranteed.
-* Bugfix for incorrect behaviour of `exclude-terms` in the short-code.
-Thanks go to Chris Skrzypchak for finding this.

 ### BREAKING CHANGES in 2.0.0+ ###